Joaobertoncelo/Compiladores/README.md

 # Compiladores
-Compilador desenvolvido para a disciplina de compiladores para a faculdade de Ciência da Computação
+Compilador desenvolvido para a disciplina de compiladores na a faculdade de Ciência da Computação

+Compiler developed for the compiler's discipline in the computation science university